Wednesday, April 29

 While enroute from Brgy.
 Guimbalaon to Brgy.
 Bagtic in Silay, the pair noticed a motorcycle trailing them.

-The suspect—identified as the victim’s own brother-in-law, also an Indian national—suddenly opened fire, hitting the woman in the left side of her stomach.
+The suspect—identified as the victim’s brother-in-law, also an Indian national, suddenly opened fire, hitting the woman in the left side of her stomach, the police said.

-All victims are currently in stable condition, the police sdaid.
+All victims are currently in stable condition, the police said.

-Police have tagged a personal grudge as the motive for the attack and have launched a hot pursuit operation to apprehend the suspect.*
+Police have cited a personal grudge as the motive for the attack and have launched a hot pursuit operation to apprehend the suspect.*

 [sibwp_form id=1]